Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 Deny All Policy

-Let’s start with a secure baseline.
-Block all incoming and outgoing traffic by applying a Cilium Network Policy which matches all traffic.
-It is possible to apply the mechanism below in various ways: per namespace, with a CCNP (Cilium Cluster-Wide Network Policy), or by Enforcement Mode always (https://docs.cilium.io/en/latest/security/policy/intro/).
+Let's start with a secure baseline.
+Block all incoming and outgoing traffic by applying a Cilium Network Policy that matches all traffic.
+You can apply this mechanism in different ways: per namespace, with a CCNP (Cilium Cluster-Wide Network Policy), or via Enforcement Mode always. (https://docs.cilium.io/en/latest/security/policy/intro/).

 deny-all.yaml: